 So, what is the most energy-efficient heater?

 Of course, gas heaters also run on natural gas, which is a fossil fuel.
-This means that electric heaters are the greener choice.
-And if you’re using renewable electricity to power your heater, it will always be cleaner and better for the planet than a gas-guzzler.
+This means that electric heaters are also the greener choice if you’re using renewable electricity to power it.

 But remember: space heaters are only efficient if you use them to top up your central heating system when needed.
 Don’t use them as your main heat source!
 That would take far more energy than your usual central heating.

-For more tips on how to maximise the energy efficiency of your heating, read our guide to 120 ways to save energy at home.
-Plus learn how to stay warm over winter without using so much heating.
+For more tips on how to maximise the energy efficiency of your heating, read our guide to ways to save energy at home.

 How can I make my central heating system more efficient?